CodinGame/Contribute-Help/pages/community/chat.md

 ## Discord server

-Join the community regulars on our [Discord server](https://discord.gg/qAKXEEv)
+Join the community regulars on our [Discord server](https://discord.gg/qAKXEEv).

 ## Forum

 Each puzzle has a dedicated questions thread in the [forum](https://www.codingame.com/forum).
 You can report bugs and provide feedback there too.

+Your access to the forum is automatic once you have a CodinGame account.